FlavioFS/opencv-installation/README.md

 import site
 print site.getsitepackages()
 ```
 There will be probably 2 paths, but the correct one is the folder containing several other packages.
-It is usually located at <python_root>/Lib/site-packages
+It is usually located at <python_root>/Lib/site-packages.

 ### 3. Install Pip
  - Right click [**THIS FILE**](https://bootstrap.pypa.io/get-pip.py) and **Save File As** get-pip.py.
- - Open a console and run the file above
+ - Open a console and run the previous file.
 ```python get-pip.py```

 ### 4. Install numpy